TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendRouting.rst

 Sudo mode
 =========

-..  versionadded:: 12.4
-    Starting with TYPO3 v12.4 a the sudo mode, like for the install tool, can be request for arbitrary backend modules.
+The sudo mode, as known from the install tool, can be request for arbitrary backend modules.

 You can configure the sudo mode in your backend routing like this: